shihabcsedu09/money-transfer-app/README.md

 # Money Transfer Application

-A robust Spring Boot application that demonstrates proper handling of concurrency, atomicity, and deadlock prevention in financial systems.
+A robust Spring Boot application that demonstrates proper handling of concurrency, atomicity, and deadlock prevention in financial systems. **Now with automatic versioning and Railway deployment!**

 ## 🎯 Why This Matters for Financial Applications